Constitution of Bangladesh: Bangladesh

 The Provisional Government of Bangladesh issued the Proclamation of Independence on 10 April 1971, which served as the interim first Constitution of Bangladesh.
-It declared “equality, human dignity and social justice” as the fundamental principles of the republic.
+It declared "equality, human dignity and social justice" as the fundamental principles of the republic.
 East Pakistani members of Pakistan's federal and provincial assemblies were transformed into members of the Constituent Assembly of Bangladesh.
 The constituent assembly had 404 members.
 After the war, the Constitution Drafting Committee was formed in 1972.
 The committee included 34 members with Dr. Kamal Hossain as its chairman.
+The committee held meetings at various stages from 17 April to 3 October.
+Through a public notice, a total of 98 recommendations were received from interested individuals regarding the drafting of the constitution.

-The Constitution Bill was introduced in the Assembly on 12 October.
+On 12 October, the then Law Minister Kamal Hossain presented the constitution bill in the Constituent Assembly.
 Its first reading began on 19 October and continued till 30 October.
 The second reading took place from 31 October to 3 November.
-Manabendra Narayan Larma made an impassioned appeal to declare the term of citizenship as “Bangladeshi” instead of “Bengali”.
+Manabendra Narayan Larma made an impassioned appeal to declare the term of citizenship as "Bangladeshi" instead of "Bengali".
 Larma argued that labeling all citizens as Bengali discriminated against non-Bengali communities, including his own Chakma ethnic group.

 The third reading began on 4 November and it approved 65 amendments to the Constitution Bill and adopted and enacted the Constitution on 4 November.
 The Constitution came into effect on 16 December 1972.
 A Westminster style political system was established.
 It declared nationalism, socialism, democracy and secularism as the fundamental principles of the republic.
 It proclaimed fundamental human rights, including freedom of speech, freedom of religion, freedom of movement, freedom of assembly, the right to education and public healthcare among others.
 A two thirds vote of parliament was required to amend the Constitution.

 After winning the 1973 general election, the Awami League government often flouted Constitutional rules and principles.
 The government received strong criticism from the Bangladeshi press, including both Bengali and English newspapers.
 The Committee for Civil Liberties and Legal Aid was formed to defend the Constitution.
 The Awami League enacted three Constitutional amendments between 1973 and 1975.
 The most drastic amendment was in January 1975.
 It introduced a one party state and a presidential government, while the judiciary's independence was greatly curtailed.